BIRN Kosovo Holds Workshop for local CSOs on terrorism and extremism monitoring

 How to apply?

 Before applying, click HERE to read the full call for applications.
 After reviewing the information, follow the link to access the application form.
-Applicants need to attach two documents to the application form: a CV and a letter of support from the media outlet where they will publish the story.
+Applicants need to attach two documents in English to the application form: a CV and a signed letter of support from the media outlet where they will publish the story.

 About the project